Constraint Guided Model Quantization of Neural Networks: Constraint guided model quantization

 where $\left\lfloor \cdot \right\rceil$ denotes the round-to-nearest-integer function, and $\textrm{clip}_{[\alpha, \beta]}(x)$ is the clipping function of $x$ to the interval $[\alpha, \beta]$, which is defined by

 The quantization is performed on the weights and the output or activation of a given layer.
-This procedure is called fake quantization as it emulates the quantization behavior while all variables are still in floating point such that they can be learned.
+This procedure is called Fake Quantization (FQ) as it emulates the quantization behavior while all variables are still in floating point.
+In this way a highly dynamic range is obtained which is convenient for learning.
 A schematic illustration is given in \cref{Fig:QuantizationLayer}, where $W$ is the weight tensor, $b$ the bias tensor, $x$ the input of the layer, $Q(W)$ the quantization of a weight tensor $W$ with the ranges omitted for ease of notation, Layer denotes the type of layer, Activation denotes the activation function of the layer, and $Q(a)$ is the quantization of the output or activation of the layer with the ranges omitted for ease of notation.
 Furthermore, $\alpha$ is defined as $-\beta$ if the tensor that needs to be quantized contains (strictly) negative values and $\alpha$ is defined as $0$ if all values in the tensor that needs to be quantized are positive.

 In general the notation $x_b$ indicates that it is the $b$-bit quantization of $x$.
 As is explained by \cite{VanBaalen2020}, this quantization process can be decomposed as given by the following equation